From Exposure to Closure

 This way, you can get diagnostic tests done to determine if there is damage to your lung tissue or other organs that asbestos fibers have been known to destroy.
 If it turns out you have an asbestos disease, it’s essential to know that you can’t cure it, but your doctor may be able to provide treatment options to reduce your symptoms, slow down the progression, and increase your life expectancy.

 Of course, the treatment for lung disease and other conditions caused by asbestos exposure can be costly.
 You shouldn’t have to pay for your medical bills out of your pocket, as you likely didn’t know the dangers of asbestos fibers when you were exposed to them years ago.
-The company that caused your asbestos exposure should be financially liable for any treatment you need for your asbestos-related condition.
-This is why you should talk to lawyers to learn if you can initiate a legal claim to get compensated for the damage done by asbestos exposure.

 At Frost Law Firm, our lawyers have seen firsthand how much asbestos exposure can harm people over time, leaving them suffering from painful asbestos-related conditions.
 If this describes your situation, you deserve compensation to pay for your treatment and lost wages after being permanently affected by asbestos exposure.
-We can provide the legal assistance you need, so contact us at 866-FROST-WINS to discuss your options with our caring team.
+We can provide the legal assistance you need, so contact us at to discuss your options with our caring team.